Fair allocation of combinations of indivisible goods and chores: Finding an EF1 Allocation

 \begin{proposition} The round robin rule does not satisfy EF1. \end{proposition} \begin{proof} Suppose there are two agents and four items with identical utilities described below.

 Consider the order, in which Alice chooses the only good and then the remaining chores of equal value are allocated accordingly.
-In that case, Alice gets the positive-value and one chore, whereas Bob gets two chores.
+In that case, Alice gets the positively valued good and one chore, whereas Bob gets two chores.
 So even if one item is removed from the bundles of Alice or Bob, Bob will still remain envious. \end{proof}

 Nevertheless, a careful adaptation of the round robin method to our setting, which we call the {\em double round robin algorithm}, constructs an EF1 allocation.
 In essence, the algorithm will apply the round robin method twice: clockwise and anticlockwise.
-In the first phase, the round-robin algorithm allocates {\em chores} to agents (i.e., the items for which each agent has non-positive utility), while in the second phase, the reversed round-robin algorithm allocates the remaining {\em goods} to agents , in the opposite order starting with the agent who is worst off in the first phase.
+In the first phase, the round-robin algorithm allocates {\em chores} to agents (i.e., the items for which each agent has non-positive utility), while in the second phase, the reversed round-robin algorithm allocates the remaining {\em goods} to agents, in the opposite order starting with the agent who chooses last in the first phase.
 Intuitively each agent $i$ may envy agent $j$ who comes earlier than her at the end of one phase, but $i$ does not envy $j$ with respect to the items allocated in the other round; hence the envy of $i$ towards $j$ can be bounded up to one item.
-We formalize the idea in Algorithm~\ref{alg:double}; see Figure \ref{fig:double} for an illustration.
+We present a formal description of the algorithm in Algorithm~\ref{alg:double}; see Figure \ref{fig:double} for an illustration.

 In the following, for an allocation $\pi$ and a bundle $X$, we say that $i$ {\em envies} $j$ {\em with respect to} $X$ if $u_i(\pi(i) \cap X) < u_i(\pi(j) \cap X)$.